How are you today? Good, I hope.

 You get to define your own priorities.
 You get to plan your day, your week, your year, your life.

 If you want to spend a couple of months working on a novel, you can.
 If you want to develop a movie project idea, you can.
-If you want to do nothing for a couple of days, you can.
+If you want to do nothing for a couple of weeks, you can do that instead.

-Of course, there's always the commercial consideration.
-You have to be sure that some money will come from your ideas eventually - in the future or in the short term - but whether and when you work on them, well, that's your decision, your call.
+You have to be sure that some money will come from your ideas, eventually - in the short or long term - but when you work on them, well, that's your decision, your call.

 Nice work if you can get it, as they say.